flashbots/builder/README.md

 FLASHBOTS_BUILDER_RATE_LIMIT_DURATION - determines rate limit of events processed by builder; a duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".

-FLASHBOTS_BUILDER_RATE_LIMIT_MAX_BURST - determines the maximum number of events the builder can accomodate at any point in time
+FLASHBOTS_BUILDER_RATE_LIMIT_MAX_BURST - determines the maximum number of events the builder can accommodate at any point in time
 ```

 ## Metrics